-\paragraph{\codename's Interrupt Configuration.} To isolate physical interrupts, we move the GIC's memory-mapped configuration space to root.
-We implement an SMC interface (\smcprotint) for the RMM to invoke registering interrupts for isolation with \codename to ensure that they always trap to EL3.
-To do this, in the \sm, we first configure the GIC to trap all Group 0 interrupts to EL3.
-Then, we change the \sm to program the GIC entry for the registered interrupts as belonging to Group 0.
-This process ensures that these interrupts always trap to EL3 (Step 1 in~\cref{fig:devlore-changes}(b)).
+\newparagraph{Interrupt Configuration.} To isolate physical interrupts, we move the GIC memory-mapped \config space to root.
+So, all hypervisor GIC \configs cause Granule Protection Fault (GPF) (Steps 1--2 in \cref{fig:hyp-intr-config}).
+We modify the GPF handler to invoke the \sm (\smcgicconfig) to check and perform the \config (Steps 3--4 in \cref{fig:hyp-intr-config}).
+We implement an SMC (\smcprotint) for the RMM to invoke for registering interrupts for isolation with \codename to ensure that they always trap to EL3.
+To do this, in the \sm, we first configure the GIC to trap all Group 0 interrupts to EL3 and program the GIC entry for the registered interrupts as belonging to Group 0.
+This process ensures that these interrupts always trap to EL3 (Step 1 in \cref{fig:devlore-changes}.b).

-\paragraph{\codename's Interrupt Delivery.} Further, we need to implement notification mechanisms to the RMM and hypervisor when these registered interrupts trap to the \sm.
-For this, we allocate a shared data-structure each with the RMM (in the realm world) and hypervisor (in the normal world).
-Then, in the \sm's interrupt handler, we perform two atomic writes with the interrupt number into these shared data-structures (Steps 2,3).
-At this stage, we acknowledge the interrupt if it is an edge-triggered physical interrupts as explained in~\cref{ssec:device-passthrough}.
-We then notify the hypervisor from the \sm's interrupt handler by sending a software-generated interrupt (SGI number 7) that a new physical interrupt for a realm arrived (Step 4).
-Finally, we return to the software that was interrupted which resumes execution as normal (Step 5).

-In the hypervisor, we implement an interrupt handler for software-generated interrupt number 7 that responds to the \sm's interrupt notification.
-In this handler, we check the shared data-structure for pending interrupts and invoke KVM to inject these pending interrupts into the realm VM (Step 6).
-In the RMM, we implement checks for the virtual interrupts that the hypervisor injects into the realm VMs (Step 7).
-For this, in the RMI handler, we first read all pending interrupts from the \sm and pick the interrupts that are from devices attached to the realm VM.
-Then, we implement a queue weighted by the priority of the device interrupts that the realm VM indicated during device attach.
-We check the list of interrupts that the hypervisor requested to program the vGIC with against our priority list (see~\cref{sec:design}).
-If the checks pass, we program the vGIC and resume realm VM execution (Step 8,9).

-\paragraph{Interrupt Acknowledgment.} We need to implement a mechanism to correctly acknowledge level-triggered interrupts such that it does not lead to an interrupt storm.
-For this, we introduce a new RSI call in the RMM (\rsiackint).
-Then, we change the guest kernel to trap on acknowledgments for level-triggered interrupts and invoke this RSI.
-The RMM then invokes the \sm to acknowledge the corresponding physical interrupt.
-This guarantees that the physical interrupt is acknowledged after the VM has finished handling and acknowledging the virtual interrupt.

-\paragraph{Trap-and-Emulate to Check Hypervisor's GIC operations.} With \codename, the hypervisor cannot access the GIC configuration directly.
-To allow the hypervisor to program the GIC, we build a trap-and-emulate mechanism (see~\cref{fig:hyp-intr-config}).
-Concretely, when the hypervisor accesses the GIC's configuration space in the root world (Step 1), the hardware raises a Granule Protection Fault (GPF) (Step 2).
-We modify the GPF handlers in the hypervisor to check if the access was to the GIC and invoke a new SMC (\smcgicconfig) to the \sm to perform the operation (Step 3).
-We implement checks in the \sm to only allow the programming of interrupts that are not isolated in \codename (Step 4).